stothard-group/proksee-batch/CONTRIBUTING.md

 `src/proksee-batch/data/data`, and then work with the `src/proksee-batch/data/report.html` file directly in the source code.

-For modifying the main Python package code, you will need Python 3.7+ and the following tools:
+For modifying the main Python package code, you will need [Poetry].
+Poetry is the project/package manager that handles all dependencies.
+To install Poetry, see the [instructions](https://python-poetry.org/docs/) (it is available via many different package managers).

-- [Poetry]
-- [Nox]
-- [nox-poetry]

-Poetry is the project/package manager, and Nox is the automation tool for testing.

-Install the package with development requirements:
+With Poetry installed, install the proksee-batch package (will install development requirements):

 ```console
 $ poetry install